Yotam124/BrickBreaker-Unity/README.md

 Panels - the game has 3 different panels:

-* Start Game - the first panel that the player will see at the start of the (buttons - Start Game or Quit).
+* Start Game - the first panel that the player will see at the start of the game(buttons - Start Game or Quit).

 * Load Level - the player will see the panel (the next level - "level X") for 3 seconds after pass the level.